Vince McMahon

-Early life
+Early life, marriage and family

 Vincent Kennedy McMahon was born on August 24, 1945, in Pinehurst, North Carolina, to Victoria (née Hanner) and Vincent James McMahon, a wrestling promoter.
-Not long after his birth, his father left the family and took McMahon’s older brother, Roderick Jr., with him.
+Not long after his birth, his father left the family and took McMahon's older brother, Roderick Jr., with him.
 McMahon did not see his father again until he was 12 years old.
-His paternal grandfather, Jess McMahon, had been a boxing and wrestling promoter, and both grandparents on his father’s side were of Irish descent.
+His paternal grandfather, Jess McMahon, had been a boxing and wrestling promoter, and both grandparents on his father's side were of Irish descent.

 During his childhood, McMahon was raised under the name Vinnie Lupton, using the surname of one of his stepfathers.
 He experienced a difficult upbringing and has spoken publicly about abuse he endured at the hands of one stepfather, Leo Lupton.
 He also stated that he suffered sexual abuse which "wasn't from the male" as a youth.
-In a 2000 interview, McMahon reflected, “It is unfortunate that [Lupton] died before I could kill him.
-I would have enjoyed that.”
+In a 2000 interview, McMahon reflected, "It is unfortunate that [Lupton] died before I could kill him.
+I would have enjoyed that."
 McMahon and his self-described "majored in badass" years as a teen (where he claimed to run moonshine in Harlowe, North Carolina) saw him faced with the choice of reform school or the Fishburne Military School in Waynesboro, Virginia; McMahon chose the latter and graduated from the military school in 1964.
 He has cited the structure of military school as a formative influence and has said he struggled with dyslexia during his youth.